hberntsen/usim/README.md

 To compile our code, you first need a [D compiler](http://dlang.org/download.html).
 We find that [ldc](https://github.com/ldc-developers/ldc) yields the fastest results, but if you prefer `dmd` or `gdc`, those are fine as well.
 Our Makefile uses `ldc2`, though.
 To compile our code using `ldc2`, simply run `make`.

 ### Preparing input
-μsim does not not run on a binary, but on the format produced by `objdump`.
+μsim does not run on a binary, but on the format produced by `avr-objdump`.
 Compile the code that you want to run on the simulator and do the following.
 ```bash
 $ avr-objdump -D -z myprogram > myprogram.dump
 ```
-The -D and -z flags are necessary to prevent errors while simulating the code.
-Also make sure that your avr-objdump version at least 2.24.
+The -D and -z flags are necessary to disassemble everything that is needed to simulate the code.
+Also make sure that your avr-objdump version is at least 2.24, because otherwise a bug may call for undefined behaviour.

 ### Running modes
 μsim supports three running modes.